-Selling the claim accelerated the timetable for receiving payment, as CRRA will receive all of the funds at the completion of the sale, rather than waiting for distributions from Enron.
-It also frees CRRA from the risk inherent in owning shares of stock, as well as the possibility that the actual proceeds from the Enron reorganization plan could be different from what was projected in its plan.
+Selling the claim accelerates the timetable for receiving the funds.
+It also frees CRRA from the risk inherent in owning shares of stock, as well as the possibility that actual proceeds from the Enron reorganization plan could change.

 The claim stems from a 2001 agreement in which Enron received approximately \$220 million owed to CRRA and in exchange agreed to pay CRRA \$28.5 million per year for about 12 years.
-Enron declared bankruptcy after making only eight of the monthly payments.
+Enron declared bankruptcy after after making eight monthly payments.